© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Under the Construction Products Regulation, manufacturers must test floor coverings for 'reaction to fire'.

-It used to be the case that to sell floor coverings throughout the individual European countries that now make up the European Economic Area (EEA) required assessment of products against more than 20 different national test standards relating to fire resistance.
+It was once the case that to sell floor coverings throughout the individual European countries that now make up the European Economic Area (EEA) required assessment of products against more than 20 different national test standards relating to fire resistance.
+As this was not practical for most manufacturers and could lead to considerable confusion, the reaction to fire test methods have been harmonised.

 The Construction Products Regulation (305/2011) is used in the floor coverings sector across Europe.
 This requires the product to be assessed against one or more of the test standards specified in EN 14041 – 'Resilient, textile and laminate floor coverings.
 Essential characteristics' (or EN 14342 – 'Wood flooring and parquet.
 Characteristics, evaluation of conformity and marking').
 A major part of these requirements is reaction to fire testing.
 This is carried out in accordance with EN 13501-1 – 'Fire classification of construction products and building elements.
 Classification using test data from reaction to fire tests'.
 This classification is then used to inform customers of the 'reaction to fire' performance.
 In the case of floor coverings it is also used to CE mark products against the mandatory product specification requirements.